 Where Can I Find Waterproof Hearing Aids?

 A more robust device is probably better if you have an active lifestyle, where your aids are frequently at higher risk of moisture.
-At Hearing Direct, you will find a quality range of models designed for those with a mild to moderate hearing loss.
+At Hearing Direct, our most popular hearing aid with a water-resistant coating is the P 640S.

-The P 640S behind-the-ear device comes completely nano-coated.
+The P 640S behind-the-ear hearing aid comes completely nano-coated.
 This makes it more robust and durable than other models.
 The nano-coating is what makes the hearing aid water-resistant, as well as offering added protection.
 As a result, the device would require fewer repairs and is easier to clean.
+The P 640S depends upon a size 13 hearing aid battery, one of the largest sizes which actually has one of the longest lifespans for today's hearing aid batteries.

 How Harmful Is Water Damage To My Hearing Aid?